DTForce/kubernetes-discovery-spring/README.md

 ## Overview

 This library provides implementations of Spring Cloud's `DiscoveryClient` class and Ribbon's `ServerList`.
-It is compatible with Spring Cloud 2.0 and above, and is meant to be a very thin integration layer between Kubernetes and Spring Cloud + Ribbon.
+It is compatible with Spring Cloud Finchley and is meant to be a very thin integration layer between Kubernetes and Spring Cloud + Ribbon.

 Under the hood, it makes use of fabric8's `kubernetes-client` Java library to communicate